esphome/esphome-devices/src/docs/devices/Gosund-SP1/index.md

 Model: SP1
 date-published: 2021-12-27
 type: relay
-standar: EU
+standard: eu
 ---

-# Gosund SP1 Device
+# Gosund SP1

-# Can be flashed with TUYA-CONVERT
+- Can be flashed with Tuya-Convert

-# Change IP Setting or if using DHCP delete the manual_ip setting under WIFI!
+- Change IP Setting or if using DHCP delete the manual_ip setting under WIFI!

 ```yaml
 substitutions: